In this Upper Intermediate lesson, the student will learn and practice vocabulary related to the cooking process and eating.

 The student watches a video recipe of Sausage and egg bap by Jamie Oliver.
 They first remember the ingredients used in the cooking process.
 Then, they identify phrasal verbs and match them to the ingredients they refer to (e.g. toast up, whisk up, cut down).
 They also use them in sentences and then put the cooking instructions in the correct order.

-Finally, the student explains the steps to preparing their favorite meal.
+Finally, the student explains the steps to prepare their favorite meal.